How does compliance work in Automox?

 A new patch releases with a severity rating of Low:

-For Device A, the Policy Status shows Non-Compliant.
-The Device Status will show Installing when the policy is remedying.
+- For Device A, the Policy Status shows Non-Compliant.
+The Device Status shows Installing when the policy is remedying.
 The patch is installed the next time the policy runs on schedule.
 This device’s entry in the Device page list shows 1 under Scheduled Patches and 1 under Total Patches.
 After the policy runs, the Policy Status shows Compliant.